kestra-io/docs/content/docs/15.how-to-guides/webhooks.md

 ![assign_secret_value](/docs/how-to-guides/webhooks/assign_secret_value.png)

 Now, we will create the flow in the same namespace under which we have defined the `WEBHOOK_KEY` secret.
-The flow will use the webhook trigger, and will be as follows:
+The flow will use the webhook trigger, like this:

 ```yaml file=public/examples/flows_webhook_ee.yml
 ```